Learn to read your business books like a pro!

 Revenue- as explained above is sales (money that has come in)

-Cost of goods sold- It is the essentially the expenses that you incurred on the product.
-For example, for a beautician they will be the cost of beauty products that she purchased from the market, for a baker they will be food items and cooking products etc..
+Cost of goods sold- It is essentially the expenses that you incurred on the product.
+For example, for a beautician, they will be the cost of beauty products that she purchased from the market, for a baker they will be food items and cooking products, etc.

 Selling, general and administrative expenses- These are the costs that you do not directly incur on creating a product but they are essential to run the business- like setting a shop, electricity, phone, business promotion etc come in this category.
 Bear in mind that they are mostly fixed expenses, which you have to bear, irrespective of whether you are selling the products or not.

-Profit- Finally we come to profit or net profit or net income, which is after deducted all types of costs from total sales/revenue.
+Profit- Finally we come to profit or net profit or net income, which is after deducting all types of costs from total sales/revenue.